gbmhunter/blog/content/electronics/circuit-design/h-bridges.md

 ## A Transistor H-Bridge

-Almost all serious half or full-bridges use [MOSFET's](/electronics/components/mosfets) as the switches.
-This is because MOSFET's have very low on resistances, meaning they can sink/source plenty of current without heating up.
-Some of the better MOSFET's are pushing on resistances (`\( R_{DS(on)} \)`) as low as `\( 1m\Omega \)` or less, allowing for continuous currents in the hundred's of amps as long as the MOSFET is heatsinked correctly.
+Almost all serious half or full-bridges use [MOSFETs](/electronics/components/transistors/mosfets/) as the switches.
+This is because MOSFETs have very low on resistances, meaning they can sink/source plenty of current without heating up.
+Some of the better MOSFETs are pushing on resistances (`\( R_{DS(on)} \)`) as low as `\( 1m\Omega \)` or less, allowing for continuous currents in the hundred's of amps as long as the MOSFET is heatsinked correctly.

 ## Discrete Component H-Bridge With Only Two Control Lines